SharePoint Server Team Sites Migration Guide

 Migration service providers

 You may decide that your organization has specific business needs that require you to use third-party services or applications to help you execute your migration.
 Explore the professional services and applications available from partners in the Microsoft Partner Center.
-There you can find experts to help you in your enterprise content migration to Office 365.
-For more information see: Microsoft Partner Center.
+There you can find experts to help you in your enterprise content migration to Microsoft 365.
+For more info, see Microsoft Partner Center.

 Develop a plan to prepare your users for the upcoming change.
 Consideration factors to include in your plan: